-LOS Performance Measures Future Performance Targets Method of Measurement number Levels of Service (LOS) Year 2 2022/23 Year 3 2023/24 Year 10 2030/31 - Produce and deliver engaging programme of community events.
+LOS Performance Measures Future Performance Targets number Levels of Service (LOS) Year 2 2022/23 Year 3 2023/24 Year 10 2030/31 2.8.5.1 Produce and deliver engaging programme of community events.
 A minimum of 9 events delivered annually of which three are marquee events.
 (Outdoor events subject to weather) A minimum of 9 events delivered annually of which three are marquee events.
 (Outdoor events subject to weather) A minimum of 9 events delivered annually of which three are marquee events.
 (Outdoor events subject to weather) A minimum number of events delivered of which three are marquee events.
 Marquee events include: Botanic D'Lights, Fireworks Spectacular, and Sparks etc.

-LOS Performance Measures Future Perforr Method of Measurement number Levels of Service (LOS) Trends Year 1 2021/22 Year 2 2022/23 Year 3 2023/24 Year 10 2030/31 2.8.5.1 Produce and deliver engaging programme of community events.
-2019/20: 11 events 2018/19: 11 events 2016/17: 11 events 2015/16: 12 events A minimum of 11 events delivered annually of which three are marquee events.
-(Outdoor events subject to weather) A minimum of 11 events delivered annually of which three are marquee events.
-(Outdoor events subject to weather) A minimum of 11 events delivered annually of which three are marquee events.
-(Outdoor events subject to weather) 11 events delivered annually of which three are marquee events.
+LOS Future Perform Method of Measurement number Year 1 2021/22 Year 2 2022/23 Year 3 2023/24 Year 10 2030/31 2.8.5.1 Produce and deliver engaging programme of community events.
+2018/19: 11 events 2016/17: 11 events 2015/16: 12 events 11 events delivered annually of which three are marquee events.
 A minimum number of events delivered of which three are marquee events.
 Marquee events include: Botanic D'Lights, Fireworks Spectacular, Kids Fest, and Sparks etc.